This Chocolate Skull Cake just might be the perfect halloween dessert recipe. Spooky and delicious. Who could ask for more?

 Last week I was so thrilled to share my haunted Halloween table with you.
 You may have noticed the centerpiece: a very eerie but totally delicious Chocolate Skull Cake.
-Today I want to show you how to make that cake.
+Today I want to show you how to make that Skull Cake.
 Let’s get going.

 I knew I wanted a chocolate cake with some sort of dripping chocolate glaze.
 I got this Chocolate Sour Cream Bundt Cake recipe from Two Peas and Their Pod and made a few changes for this application.
 Maria is an amazing cook and baker, so I knew that any recipe she shared would be delicious.